 Top 5 Drinks

-Aube gives birth to a rare, golden and sparkling wine whose name is synonymous with celebration: Champagne!
-Classified as an Appellation d’Origine Contrôlée Champagne since 1927, Aube stretches its vineyards over more than 8,000 hectares, on the Côte des Bar, the Montgueux hill, and around Villenauxe-la-Grande.
+The Aube is the birthplace of a rare, golden and sparkling wine whose name is a byword for celebration: Champagne!
+Designated as an Appellation d’Origine Contrôlée Champagne since 1927, The Aube stretches its vineyards over more than 8000 hectares, on the Côte des Bar, the Montgueux hill, and around Villenauxe-la-Grande.
 Around fifty cellars with the Vignobles & Découvertes label invite you to discover this sweet nectar with its delicate, singing foam through a variety of activities (sensory discoveries, nature walks, mountain bike or canoe trips, etc.).

 The commune of Les Riceys, located in the Côte des Bar, is the only one in France to have three appellations: Champagne, Coteaux Champenois and Rosé des Riceys.
-Favoured at the court of the Sun King, this still rosé wine made in the heart of a sparkling appellation is unlike any other beverage.
-Its rarity is due to its production on some 30 hectares, only in years of strong sunshine.
-It should be noted that it is the rosé with the greatest capacity for ageing in France.
+A favourite at the court of the French monarch, Louis XIV, this still rosé wine produced in the heart of a sparkling appellation is unlike any other beverage.
+Its scarcity stems from the fact that it is produced on some 30 hectares, only in years of strong sunshine.
+It should be noted that it is the rosé with the greatest ageing capacity in France.
 A “must” of the Aube gastronomy.

 The first traces of cider production in the department date from the 16th century.
-More than 300 varieties of apples are listed and preserved in “refuge orchards”.
-The Hotte Farm, in the heart of the Pays d’Othe, has been welcoming you for four generations for a trip back in time thanks to their eco-museum.
+Over 300 varieties of apples are listed and preserved in “refuge orchards”.
+The Hotte Farm, at the heart of the Pays d’Othe, has been welcoming visitors for four generations for a trip back in time thanks to their eco-museum.
 During September, you can discover how this beverage was made by pressing it the old-fashioned way.

-The Aube en Champagne region has not escaped the emergence of craft breweries.
+The Aube en Champagne region is no exception to the emergence of craft breweries.
 The region’s cereal production facilitates the supply of raw materials.
-Whether they are white, brown, blonde, amber or vinified in the Champagne style… you will enjoy tasting them and above all meeting the brewers who will share their history and know-how with you.
+White, brown, pale, amber or vinified in the Champagne style… Enjoy tasting them and above all meeting the brewers who will share their history and know-how with you.

 There are many restaurants to choose from and it is often difficult to make a choice for fear of being disappointed or missing out on the must-try experience.
-Which is understandable, you must be as gourmet as we are.
-So let’s be clear, you won’t find a starred restaurant in the Aube, but a few good addresses are referenced in the Michelin guide with good promises: short circuits, respect for the product, surprise on the plate and the selection of Champagne and wines that goes well.
+Which is understandable, you must be as gourmet just like us.
+So let’s be clear, you won’t find a Michelin-starrred restaurant in the Aube, but a few excellent addresses are referenced in the Michelin guide with great promises: short retail circuits, respect for the product, surprise on the plate and the fitting selection of Champagne and wines.
 The memories of the meal are part of the journey.
 So why not start with that?